The "Dirty Dozen" Online Job Search Mistakes

 See Job-Hunt's article, "Avoiding Spam Filters," for more information on putting together e-mail messages that have a good chance of making it through the filtering.

-have privacy with e-mail and Internet use at work.
+7. Assuming that you have privacy with e-mail and Internet use at work.

 Again, it may cost you your job, if you have one, by inappropriately using company assets (the computer and software you use, even the Internet connection), by violating the company Internet "acceptable use" policy, and/or simply by revealing to your employer that you are job hunting.

 See the San Francisco Chronicle's October, 2004, article on Keeping track of cyberslackers for examples.

 This may apply even if you do your job hunting outside of your normal work hours, during lunch, or during some other authorized "personal" time.

 In addition, using your company e-mail address won't impress a future employer with your loyalty or trustworthiness, and, if you do lose your job, you will lose access to your e-mail address and account.
 If you don't have personal Internet access at home, set up a personal account on Yahoo, HotMail, etc. to keep contact outside of your employer's email system.
 Don't expect that you will have privacy using a HotMail or Yahoo account, either, if your employer monitors your Internet use.

 While your employer should publish an email/Internet "acceptable use policy" to let employees know what is acceptable and what's not, many do not.
 However, don't assume that a lack of policy means your employer doesn't care or isn't watching what you are doing.
 They may just not be telling you what they are doing.